dw943893/baseball_predictor/README.md

 But this is not true in every case.
 Notice the Giants and the Orioles had the same number of above average players in the 2021 season, however, the Giants won over 100 games while the Orioles won 52 games, a wide variation in results.

 The dots with the team names are the teams that made the playoffs in the 2021 season.
-The Braves, highlighted in yellow, won the World Series by defeating the Astos.
+The Braves, highlighted in yellow, won the World Series by defeating the Astros.

 ![This is an image](https://github.com/dw943893/baseball_predictor/blob/main/images/team_num_ab_avgplayers_and_wins.png)